 Integrative Treatments Overview For Chronic Fatigue Syndrome

-In order to obtain optimal results, the patient might consider a holistic approach that integrates several treatments to address biochemical, physiological, energetic, emotional and/or spiritual imbalances.
+To obtain optimal results, the patient might consider a holistic approach that integrates several treatments to address biochemical, physiological, energetic, emotional and spiritual imbalances.
 These treatments can include Allopathic Medicine, Complementary Medicine, Biomedicine, Nutritional & Environmental Medicine, Functional Medicine, Orthomolecular Medicine, Energy Medicine, Traditional Chinese Medicine, Naturopathy, Ayurvedic, muscular-skeletal support, Psychology and more.
-It’s important that treatments are overseen by experienced and certified practitioners who are able to work in teams (see below for where to find one).
+It’s important that treatments are overseen by experienced and certified practitioners who can work in teams (see below for where to find one).

 Nutritional & Environmental Medicine Overview

 Nutritional & Environmental practitioners focus on cellular health by optimizing nutrient uptake while minimizing toxic exposure.
 Biomedicine, Functional Medicine and Orthomolecular Medicine are all subsets.
-The overall goal is to reduce inflammation and oxidative stress which are key drivers in chronic modern disease (e.g. asthma is inflammation of the lungs, arthritis is inflammation of the joints, eczema is inflammation of the skin, IBS involves inflammation of the gut and ADHD and Autism include inflammation of the brain).
+The overall goal is to reduce inflammation and oxidative stress which are critical drivers in modern chronic disease (e.g., asthma is inflammation of the lungs, arthritis is inflammation of the joints, eczema is inflammation of the skin, IBS involves inflammation of the gut and ADHD and Autism include inflammation of the brain).
 A combined approach of diet, lifestyle and natural therapies supports the body’s innate ability to heal and prevent disease by maintaining homeostasis (balance).

 It is recommended that a patient consult a certified practitioner to assess their symptoms and case history and explore their individual need to: